 But then here is the tag sitemap:

 I personally prefer not to use tags at all, but I can certainly see where they can be valuable.
-If you do want to use tags, do so with caution.
+If you do want to use tags, do so with caution, and ideally have them no-indexed.

 Don’t just start creating random tags all over the place.
 Manage tags so that they actually add value to your blog, lower your bounce rate, and improve the site navigation.